 A message seeking comment was left by The Associated Press on Friday at a phone listing for Smith's parents.

-Shari Lamar, Kai Lamar's mother, said that while her family was saddened by her son's death, they found some comfort in knowing he had taken advantage of an opportunity "to show his love for the Lord and to do what he thought he was called to do."
+Shari Lamar said that while her family was saddened by her son's death, they found some comfort in knowing he had fulfilled a wish inspired by his strong Christian faith.

-"He and his friends had the time of their life doing the work," she said in a telephone interview with The Associated Press.
+"He and his friends had the time of their life doing the work," she said.
 "It just brought them great joy.
 They were phenomenal kids. ...
 It's sad, but we just trust God."

 The three students swept away, all juniors, were described as active in school and the community, well-liked and good students.

 The mission was organized by Ohio-based Impulse International Mission Trips, where a spokeswoman said no one could comment Friday.
 The students visited an orphanage, a drug rehabilitation center and some villagers, according to a post by Lamar on a blog the group was keeping on the trip.
 The group also played soccer, colored and read with youngsters at a community center and did some painting at a Salvation Army church.